Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 Your doctor will also want to review your medical history, exercise routine, and any other symptoms that you are experiencing.
-Depending on your symptoms, he may recommend other tests to rule out or diagnose TOS, such as conduction studies, electromyography, or imaging studies.
+Depending on your symptoms, he may recommend additional tests to rule out or diagnose TOS, such as conduction studies, electromyography, or imaging studies.

 Treatment options for thoracic outlet syndrome may include one or more of the following:

-- An exercise program used to strengthen and stretch the muscles of the chest, shoulders, and neck.
+- An exercise program is used to strengthen and stretch the muscles of the chest, shoulders, and neck.

 - Use of non-steroidal anti-inflammatory drugs (NSAIDs) to help decrease pain.

 - Use of blood thinners and thrombolytic medications, which are used to prevent and break down blood clots.